-Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock VREX The Nasdaq Global Select Market Indicate by check mark whether the registrant: (1) Act of 1934 during the preceding 12 months (or for such to such filing requirements for the past 90 days.
-Yes e filed by Section 13 or 15(d) of the Securities Exchange as required to file such reports), and (2) has been subject Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes \square No \square Indicate by check mark whether the registrant is company, or an emerging growth company.
-See the defir "emerging growth company" in Rule 12b-2 of the Excha nitions of "large accelerated filer," " ated filer, a non-accelerated filer, a smaller reporting faccelerated filer," "smaller reporting company," and Large Accelerated filer Accel erated filer Non-Accelerated filer □ Small er reporting company Emerg ging growth company \Box complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock VREX The Nasdaq Global Select Market

+Indicate by check mark whether the regis strant: (1 ) ha s filed d all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shor ter per eriod that the registrant was required to file such reports), and (2) has been subjectively to such filing requirements for the past 90 days.
+Yes $\times$ No

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes $\boxtimes$ No $\square$

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \square No \square
+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for

-As of April 26, 2022, there were 39.8 million shares of the registrant's common stock outstanding.
+"emerging growth company" in Rule 12b-2 of of the Exchange Act.
+Large Accelerated filer $\boxtimes$ Accelerated filer Non-Accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+Indicate by check mark whether the registran t is a shell company ( as defined in Rule 12b-2 of the Exchange Act).
+Yes ☐ No ☒ As of April 26, 2022, there were 39.8 million shares of the registra nt's common stock outstanding.